 • In the US, businesses should contact the FTC

-Your company travel representative should be able to help with determining the best course of action and assist with filing all relevant reports.
+Your company travel representative should be able to help with determining the best course of action and completing all relevant reports.

 Where should I go if I get scammed during a business trip?

-Falling for scams is never a nice feeling, but it happens to even the savviest business traveler.
+Even the savviest business traveler can fall for a scam.
 Make sure you report it to your travel coordinator and the proper authorities as quickly as possible to protect your company’s financial information.

 Step 1: Check your travel policy

-If you don’t have a team leader or travel coordinator accompanying you on the trip, check your travel policy to find emergency contact details.
-Let the company know what’s happened first.
+If you don’t have a team leader or travel coordinator accompanying you on the trip, check your travel policy for emergency contact details.
+Let the company know what happened first.

 Step 2: Go to the police

-Even for petty crime like a rip-off taxi scam, it’s worth filing a report with the local authorities to have it on record.
+Even for petty crime like a taxi scam, it’s worth filing a report with the local authorities.
 This can often be done online.
-If you’re staying a business hotel, the concierge can help you file a report and speak to relevant local authorities.
+If you’re staying at a business hotel, the concierge can help you file a report and speak to relevant local authorities.

 Step 3: Talk to your company’s finance team

-If you’ve fallen for international credit card fraud or you suspect your company cards have been compromized online, get in touch with your company’s finance team.
+If you fell victim to international credit card fraud or suspect that your company cards have been compromised online, reach out to your company’s finance team.
 They can then contact the bank that holds the corporate account.
 Banks can also put additional security on your account to prevent unauthorized or suspicious transactions.

 Do banks refund scammed money to businesses?

 In most cases, banks will refund scammed money.
 However, this depends on the country your business is based in and its regulations.
-For example, in the UK the Payment Service Regulations 2009 require that banks refund money that has been taken, provided the transaction was unauthorized.
+For example, in the UK the Payment Service Regulations 2009 require that banks refund the stolen money, provided the transaction was unauthorized.

-If you’ve paid the scammer directly and willingly with a corporate credit card, this makes getting a refund a little trickier.
-It will depend on the payment type, amount, and the bank’s own policies.
+If you paid the scammer directly and willingly with a corporate credit card, this makes getting a refund harder.
+It will depend on the payment type, amount, and the bank’s policies.

 What are the red flags of a travel scammer?

 Many of the tourist scam red flags also apply to business travel scams.
-Proceed with caution if you experience any of the following situations:
+Proceed with caution if you experience any of these situations:

 • You’re pressured to make a quick booking decision